Bexley High School: Pep Band

-Jazs Band
+Jazz Band

-Jazs Band is a Co-Curricular, Board of Education-supported class where students receive a grade and credit for participation.
+Jazz Band is a Co-Curricular, Board of Education-supported class where students receive a grade and credit for participation.
 It performs several concerts throughout the year.
 To join, auditions are necessary, and most instruments are accepted.
-The Jazs Band has traveled to conferences (Beaver Creek Jazs Festival and Capital University Jazs and World Music Festival).
+The Jazz Band has traveled to conferences (Beaver Creek Jazz Festival and Capital University Jazz and World Music Festival).

 Orchestra

 The Bexley High School Orchestra is in two classes: Concert Orchestra, which is the entry-level orchestra and Sinfonia Orchestra, which is the highest level performance group in the program.
 During the summer is Orchestra Camp (parallel to Band Camp, which occurs at the same time) which has been in session since 1975.

 Concert Orchestra

 A high school entry-level group, this ensemble concentrates on building the necessary technical skills for an advanced performance level.

 Bexley Sinfonia

 The highest level performance group in the orchestra program, this ensemble performs complex and difficult orchestral literature.